ezeoleaf/awesome-golang-repositories/README.md

 [monstache](https://github.com/rwynn/monstache): a go daemon that syncs MongoDB to Elasticsearch in realtime. you know, for search.
 [question-site](https://github.com/esgameco/question-site): A Q&A web app built with Gin and Vue.
 [oauth2-go](https://github.com/lithdew/oauth2-go): What does it take to write a minimal security-first OAuth 2.0 Server w/ OpenID Connect support in Go?
 [gotesting](https://github.com/jcdickinson/gotesting): Quick'n'dirty testing functions for go
+[grafana](https://github.com/grafana/grafana): The open and composable observability and data visualization platform.
+Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.